We’ve found that a heat gun significantly speeds up how quickly a freezer defrosts, whether it be frost free or manual defrost.

 No Need to Hold Heat Gun Once Set Up

-I once upon a time used a hair blow dryer.
+We once upon a time used a hair blow dryer.
 However unlike the heat gun, these have no floor stand.
-So you’ve either got to hold the blow dryer in your hand throughout the entire freezer defrosting operation, or find some way to position it on a chair so that the warm air goes inside the freezer.
+So you’ve either got to hold the dryer in your hand throughout the entire freezer defrosting operation, or find some way to position it on a chair so that the warm air goes inside the freezer.
 For this purpose thus, heat guns are highly convenient.

 Requires Less Work